Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/Perl/README.md

   * Clang 16 based compilers are more picky and also no longer accept C90 by default, so we needed to set special options for several packages.

+### Version 5.38.2 from CPE 23.12 on

+  * Started from ports of the 5.36.1 EasyConfigs.

+  * Some clean-up of dependencies for the `-bare` configurations.

+  * Now also copying license information to the installation directories.